-This material draws from preliminary work presented at the following workshops: Varieties of Representation: Kazimierz Naturalist Workshop (Kazimierz Dolny, Poland); Smart Solutions from the Plant Kingdom: Beyond the Animal Models (Florence, Italy); and 12th European Workshop on Ecological Psychology (Miraflores de la Sierra, Spain).
-This research was also presented in seminars held at the Universitat Autònoma de Barcelona (Spain) and the Laboratoire de Psychologie Cognitive (CNRS and Aix Marseille Université, France).
-We would like to thank all these audiences, and Frantisek Baluška, Stefano Mancuso, and Dave Lee, for their inspiring work in plant neurobiology and ecological psychology, respectively.
+presented in seminars held at the Universitat Autònoma de Barcelona (Spain) and the Laboratoire de Psychologie Cognitive (CNRS and Aix Marseille Université, France).
+We would like to thank all these audiences. and to Frantisek Baluška, Stefano Mancuso, and Dave Lee, for their inspiring work in plant neurobiology and ecological psychology, respectively.
 We are grateful to Anastasia Seals for comments.
 Very special thanks go to Ken Aizawa for his detailed criticisms and helpful suggestions on an earlier draft of this manuscript.
-This research was supported by DGICYT Project FFI2009-13416-C02-01 (Spanish Ministry of Economy and Competitiveness) to PC and EM, and by Fundación Séneca-Agencia de Ciencia y Tecnología de la Región de Murcia through project 11944/PHCS/09 to PC and JS.
+This research was supported by DGICYT Project FFI2009-13416-C02-01 (Spanish Ministry of Economy and Competitiveness) to PC and EM, and by Fundación Séneca-Agencia de Ciencia y Tecnología de la Región de Murcia, through project 11944/PHCS/09 to PC and JS.